 Agency for Healthcare Research and Quality (AHRQ) – Patients and Consumers

-AHRQ’s website for patients includes information for consumers on care planning, diseases and conditions, preventive care, health care quality, and patient safety.
+AHRQ’s website for patients includes information for consumers on care planning, diagnosis and treatment, preventive care, patient safety, and questions to ask your doctor.

 American College of Obstetricians and Gynecologists